 Although you will find the software requirements specification sample at the end of the article, we consider it necessary to make a bulleted list of the primary points your SRS must include.

-Requirements.
-The SRS document includes such requirements as functional, non-functional, and external interface requirements.
+- The SRS document includes such requirements as functional, non-functional, and external interface requirements in software engineering.
 We will cover each of them in the next section.

 Types Of Requirements In SRS

-The SRS document must include three types of requirements: functional (or system), external interface requirements, and non-functional requirements.
+The SRS document must include three types of requirements: functional (or system), external interface requirements specification, and non-functional requirements.

 Functional requirements describe what has to be done.
 They identify tasks or actions that must be implemented.
 These requirements determine steps the software must take and what it is capable of performing.
 It consists of design, graphics, operating system requirements, and constraints (if any).